BobbyAnguelov/Esoterica/README.md

 Esoterica uses vanilla msbuild for its build system.
 There are a set of property sheets that control all the build settings for Esoterica in the "code/property sheets" folder.

+1. Get the external dependencies set up: there are two ways to do this:

+    * Run the ```DownloadDependencies.bat``` script found in the root folder
-1. Download the [external dependencies](https://drive.google.com/file/d/1HMQkphOrBxQo-SeeCmN_isr-HexHUsc2/view?usp=drive_link) and extract into the Esoterica root folder (X:/Esoterica Path/).
-You should end up with 'X:/Esoterica Path/External/'.
+    * Manually download the [external dependencies](https://data.esotericaengine.com/ExternalData.zip) archive and extract into the Esoterica root folder (X:/Esoterica Path/).
+You should end up with 'X:/Esoterica Path/External/'

-2. Download and install the FBX SDK (required for editor) - <https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2020-2-1>
-3. Open the solution "Esoterica.sln"
+1. Open the solution "Esoterica.sln"
-4. REBUILD the "Esoterica.Scripts.Reflect" project (under the "0.
-Scripts" solution folder) - this will generate all the Esoterica reflection data
+1. Manually rebuild the "Esoterica.Scripts.Reflect" project (under the "0.
+Scripts" solution folder) - this will generate all the required Esoterica reflection code needed for the project to compile.
-5. Build the "1.
-Applications" solution folder - this will build all the applications needed for Esoterica to run.
+    * Note: I'm using a semi-flaky VS feature to auto-include generated c++ files so this might require you to reload the solution for it to detect the new files (this is current a WIP feature and will improve...)
+1. Build the solution

 ## Applications